Dealer

 Flow works/Patrick van Riemsdijk | Le bon design | glm_studio | VEER interieur & design B.V. | Lotte van Uittert

-Which colours are pastel colours?
+Which colors are considered pastel colors?

-These variants are particularly popular:
+These varieties are particularly popular:

-• A delicate vanilla yellow
+• A soft vanilla yellow

 • Mint green for a retro touch

-• Light blue for a fresh effect
+• Light blue for a fresh look

-Are pastel colours warm or cold?
+Are pastel colors warm or cool?

 When using pastel colours in the kitchen, the colour temperature plays an important role: